Is it possible to get big off just tofu and vegetables?

 What Is the Best Way To Build Muscle Mass?

-To build muscle mass, you’ll want to make the following things a priority.
+To build muscle mass, you’ll want to take a comprehensive approach.

 1. Get Enough Protein